RemusRD/Blog/posts/spring-boot/converters.md

     }
 ```

-In this case, my factory is returning me a hierarchy where the employees look like Jonas → Sophie, so instead creating a new Object with the whole hierarchy, I would test only the needed ones, as you are not forced to implement a proper equals method.
+In this case, my factory is returning me a hierarchy where the employees look like Jonas → Sophie, so instead of creating a new Object with the whole hierarchy, I would test only the needed ones, as you are not forced to implement a proper equals method.

 ## Injecting our converters inside the adapters